muesli/beehive/docs/config_encryption.md

 A sample wrapper script (Linux only) is provided in [tools/encrypted-config-wrapper] that will read the configuration password from the sessions's keyring.

-Something similar could be written to do it in macOS using Keychain and its `security(1)` CLI.
+Something similar could be written to do it on macOS using Keychain and its `security(1)` CLI.

 ## Troubleshooting